under-score/projector/README.md

 ```

 point your administrator browser to http://0.0.0.0/admin.php
-point your display computer to http://0.0.0.0/link.php
+point your display browser with attached  to http://0.0.0.0/link.php

 ![screenshot](screenshot.jpg "admin")

-The admin script collects all media in the cache directory
+the admin script collects all media in the cache directory

+inks top right let the display refresh or go black
-By clicking the links in the admininistrator window the display shows the selected media
+all other links let the display change to the selected media

+for webrtc the display browser will need some extensions
+some browsers will need to start the video manually (first time only)